jplazak/GenerativeDesignViaMax/README.md

 # GenerativeDesignViaMax
-Select Examples from "Generative Design: Visualize, Program, and Create with Processing" by Hartmut Bohnacker, Benedikt Gross, Julia Laub, and Claudius Lazzeroni coded within MAX/MSP/JITTER
+Code based on examples from "Generative Design: Visualize, Program, and Create with Processing" by Hartmut Bohnacker, Benedikt Gross, Julia Laub, and Claudius Lazzeroni, realized within MAX/MSP/JITTER